gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   - [ ] Discussion: This approach seems to work?
 What is the weakness using this approach?
   - [ ] After verifying the message, can Bob really trust its contents?

-## Task 5: Simplify Server Authentication
+## Task 5: Simplified Server Authentication
 *Note:* In this task, only OpenSSL is used.

   Digital certificate is most commonly used to verify a identity in a Public Key Infrastructure (PKI).
 Certificate enables public key cryptography to address the problem of impersonation.